rishizek/CarND-Vehicle-Detection/README.md

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters including orientations, pixcel per cell, and cells per block.
+I then explored different color spaces and different `skimage.hog()` parameters including orientations, pixel per cell, and cells per block.
-I applied HOG feature visualization to the above example in `RGB` and `YCrCb` color spaces as the former is one of the most basic color space and the latter demonstrated the highest classification accuracy in this project.
+I applied HOG feature visualization to the above example in `RGB` and `YCrCb` color spaces as the former is one of the most basic color space and the latter demonstrated the highest classification accuracy at this project.

 For both color spaces, when the images are converted to HOG feature images, we can observe the circular feature flows around car in car images whereas more parallel feature flow in non-car images.
-It might be difficult for human to tell the difference between HOG images of `RGB` and `YCrCb` color spaces, but the channels of `YCrCb` HOG images might look capture more signals of object, and this could be the reason that the classification accuracy of `YCrCb` usually outperform the of `RGB` at this project.
+It might be difficult for human to tell the difference between HOG images of `RGB` and `YCrCb` color spaces, but the channels of `YCrCb` HOG images might appear to capture more strong marks of object, and this could be the reason that the classification accuracy of `YCrCb` usually bettr than that of `RGB` at this project.

 Here is an example using the `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: